South Korea's Naver launches generative AI services

 The company plans to open a new data centre for the HyperCLOVA X services in November, Naver said on Thursday.

-"We are ready to face a new transformation called generative AI," Naver chief executive Choi Soo-yeon said in a statement.
+"We are ready to face a new transformation called generative AI," Naver Chief Executive Choi Soo-yeon said.

+"Now in the era of generative AI, a fierce battle is under way to get picked by services and business partners," Choi told a crowd of people at its launch event in Seoul.

-While it's behind frontrunners such as Microsoft-backed OpenAI and Alphabet's GOOGL.O Google, Naver and its domestic rivals are looking to tap niche markets that have not yet been addressed by U.S. and Chinese tech giants.
+While it is behind frontrunners such as Microsoft MSFT.O-backed OpenAI and Alphabet's GOOGL.O Google, Naver and its domestic rivals are looking to tap niche markets that have not yet been addressed by U.S. and Chinese tech giants.

 Naver is looking to develop localised AI applications for countries with political sensitivities in the Middle East as well as for non-English speaking countries and regions, such as Japan and Southeast Asia.